 Board of Education

-- The Board has adopted Operating Principles (PDF) to guide the conduct of its work.
-The principles were originally adopted in 2005, and updated most recently in 2011.
+- In addition, the Board has created its own Operating Principles (PDF) to guide the conduct of its work.
+The principles were originally adopted in 2005, and updated most recently on May 18, 2015.

 - All Illinois school board members must receive training in professional development leadership and the Open Meetings Act.
 Click here for a log of activities completed by current Board members.

 The Work of the Board & Role of the Superintendent

 The School Board employs and evaluates the Superintendent and holds him or her responsible for the operation of the District in accordance with Board goals, policies and State and federal law.
 The Board considers the recommendations of the Superintendent as the District’s Chief Executive Officer.
 The Board adopts policies necessary to provide general direction for the District and to encourage achievement of District goals.
 The Superintendent develops plans, programs, and procedures needed to implement the policies and directs the District’s operations.

 The Board welcomes communications from the community.
 Staff members, parents and community members should submit questions or communications for the Board's consideration to the Superintendent.